graalvm/graal-io-website/gcn/docs/gcn-modules/tracing/includes/warehousecontroller.md

     }
 }
 ```
- **1** It is critical that any blocking I/O operations (such as fetching the data from the database) are offloaded to a separate thread pool that does not block the Event loop.
+ **1** It is critical that any blocking I/O operations (such as fetching the data from the database) are offloaded to a separate thread pool that does not block the event loop.

  **2** The class is defined as a controller with the [`@Controller`](https://docs.micronaut.io/latest/api/io/micronaut/http/annotation/Controller.html) annotation mapped to the path `/warehouse`.